GCODE Generators

 SkeinForge

 SkeinForge is an awesome little script that will generate very nice GCode.
-Its free, its Python, and its awesome.
+It's free, it's Python, and it's awesome.

 RepRap Host Software